Andresws12/Bjumper_Frontend_Test/README.md

    code .
    pnpm install
    ```
-3. Prepare husky with the correct permissions
+3. Prepare husky and pre-commit with the correct permissions
    ```sh
    pnpm kusky:prepare
    ```